-Yellow floatingheart is a perennial aquatic plant native to Asia and Europe.
+Yellow floating-heart is a perennial aquatic plant native to Asia and Europe.
 Introduced to North America in the late 19th century, it has been used as an ornamental plant in outdoor gardens.
-Since its introduction, accidental and intentional releases and flooding, have aided in its dispersal into other waterways.
+Since its introduction, accidental and intentional releases as well as flooding have led to its dispersal into other waterways.

-Yellow floatingheart is most commonly found in slow moving waters, about 0.5 to 4 m deep, such as rivers, lakes or ponds.
-Its ability to reproduce by broken stems and seeds and its availability to be purchased online make it an easily dispersed species.
+Yellow floating-heart is most commonly found in slow moving waters, about 0.5 to 4 m deep, such as rivers, lakes, or ponds.
+Its ability to reproduce by broken stems and seeds as well as its availability to be purchased online makes it a species that can be easily introduced.

-Yellow floatingheart ranges throughout several states in the United States, as well as provinces in Canada.
-It has mostly been reported in provinces including, Ontario, Quebec and Nova Scotia.
-In Ontario it was found in a pond that is connected to the Rideau River, in the Royal Botanical Gardens Nature Sanctuaries near Burlington and areas near Georgetown and Erin.
+Yellow floating-heart ranges throughout several states in the United States, as well as provinces in Canada.
+It has been reported in Ontario, Quebec, and Nova Scotia.
+In Ontario, it was found in a pond that is connected to the Rideau River, in the Royal Botanical Gardens Nature Sanctuaries near Burlington, and areas near Georgetown and Erin.

 Impacts of Yellow Floatingheart

 Yellow floating-heart creates dense mats of floating vegetation that impact the environment around it by:

 - Shading out native aquatic plants.

 - Decreasing the level of oxygen, creating stagnant water environments which are ideal habitats for mosquitoes to breed.

 - Making it difficult to enjoy recreational activities such as boating, fishing, and swimming.

 - Aquatic, bottom-rooted perennial plant.